carlosdoki/aws-elb-monitoring-extension/README.md

-# AppDynamics Monitoring Extension for use with AWS Classic Elastic Load Balancers
+# AppDynamics Monitoring Extension for use with AWS Elastic Load Balancers

 ## Use Case